Modi-Shah congratulated on passage of new citizenship law by Gujarat Assembly

 The House was also adjourned for fifteen minutes following a ruckus.

-The resolution, moved by minister of state for home Pradeepsinh Jadeja, said, "Prime Minister Narendra Modi and home minister Amit Shah have shown far-sightedness by taking a bold and historic decision to amend the Citizenship Act by which Hindus, Sikhs, Jains, Buddhists, Christians and Parsis of three neighbouring countries will be able to get Indian citizenship.
+The resolution, moved by minister of state for home Pradeepsinh Jadeja, said, "Prime Minister Narendra Modi and Home Minister Amit Shah have shown far-sightedness by taking a bold and historic decision to amend the Citizenship Act by which Hindus, Sikhs, Jains, Buddhists, Christians and Parsis of three neighbouring countries will be able to get Indian citizenship.

 "Policy of appeasement of earlier governments had kept such people devoid of citizenship and other rights," it added.